-The opportunity is unique, time-sensitive, and not a repeat of past experiences.

-- The artist identifies clear and realistic artistic/professional goals and makes a case for how this opportunity will help achieve them. - There is a potential for the opportunity to facilitate future creative work.
+- The opportunity is unique, time-sensitive, and not a repeat of past experiences. - The artist identifies clear and realistic artistic/professional goals and makes a case for how this opportunity will help achieve them through a deepened practice. - There is a potential for the opportunity to facilitate future creative work.